MovementGH/OpenBot-Docs/source/index.html.md

 Argument | Type | Description
 -- | -- | --
-ID | Number | The User ID that the storage belongs to Value | Object | The value of the private storage
+ID | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The User ID that the storage belongs to
+Value | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Object</a> | The value of the private storage

 <aside class="note">This will overwrite the entire private storage, not just update one key.</aside>